davidpots/playsongnotes/_lessons/115 [Camila Cabello] Havana.md

         Em          C        B7
         1  +  2  +  3  +  4  +  1  +  2  +  3  +  4  +

 That's it!
 From here you're good to go.
 Feel free to improvise further as you wish.
-Again, see my video for reference.
+Again, see my video for reference. -->

 ## Similar lessons I've made

 Looking for other lessons that involve fingerstyle and a Latin-inspired bass line groove?
 Here's a few others!

-### Lesson #257: Seniorita by Camilla Cabello & Shawn Mendes
+### Lesson #257: Latin-inspired fingerstyle groove

 [Video & PDF](http://playsongnotes.com/lessons/257/)